cloudposse/build-harness/README.md

 This `build-harness` is a collection of Makefiles to facilitate building Golang projects, Dockerfiles, Helm charts, and more.
-It's designed to work with CI/CD systems such as Travis CI, CircleCI and Jenkins.
+It's designed to work with CI/CD systems such as GitHub Actions, Codefresh, Travis CI, CircleCI and Jenkins.

 ---